Hello there and welcome to my first article for the MtGUK blog.

 Thank you for reading and good luck on the grind.

-Here’s Freddie’s decklist in full (just select the text and copy it to your clipboard if you want to import it to Arena):
+Here’s Freddie’s decklist in full (just select the text and copy it to your clipboard via a text programme (Word, Notepad etc) for import to Arena):

 10 Forest (ELD) 266

 4 Edgewall Innkeeper (ELD) 151

 4 Kraul Harpooner (GRN) 136

 3 Embereth Shieldbreaker (ELD) 122

 3 Embercleave (ELD) 120

 3 Cindervines (RNA) 161